CTLT

 In addition to the array of resources and strategies that Cal Poly has employed to improve graduation rates and to reduce equity gaps, faculty can contribute to student success through ever more effective instructional practices.
 The vast majority of teaching methods recommended to better support students who are of underrepresented minority groups or first generation or low income families align extremely closely with methods included in this program.

-4. Supporting new faculty to learn and apply current, effective teaching methods
+4. Supporting faculty at all career stages to learn and apply current, effective teaching methods

-This year's cohort is designated for new hires, with an emphasis on assistant professors fresh from their doctoral programs.
-Each identified a focus course that they expect to teach regularly, where they can implement ideas and explore approaches inspired during the experience and, over time, propagate those methods to all of their courses as their career unfolds.
+Each participant identifies a focus course that they expect to teach regularly, where they can implement ideas and explore approaches inspired during the experience.
+Over time, they can propagate those methods to all of their courses.

 5. Supporting lecturers with opportunities to strengthen their teaching

-Both cohorts are excellent fits for lecturers, particularly the long-term, high teaching load lecturers that contribute substantially to the success of significant numbers of students.
+The program is an excellent fit for lecturers, particularly the long-term, high teaching load lecturers that contribute substantially to the success of significant numbers of students.

 6. Enhance the campus's community of educators

-On-campus facilitators will create regular opportunities for each cohort's faculty to connect with each other throughout the program.
+On-campus facilitators will create regular opportunities for cohort faculty to connect with each other throughout the program.
 With parallel course projects, they will be able to exchange insights, ask questions, offer suggestions and motivate each other as they build relationships across disciplines and colleges.

 7. Promote long-term diffusion of the knowledge and insights over time to campus educators

-In their applications, each participant pledged to actively share what they learn in this program with their peers, which will expand the benefits of this program across the campus beyond the 100 faculty involved this year.
+In their applications, each participant pledge to actively share what they learn in this program with their peers, which will expand the benefits of this program across the campus beyond the 150 faculty involved since the program launched.
 This will contribute to multiplying the value of these participants' investment in their professional development over time.

 Student Impact

-In this year's program, up to 30 courses are expected to be targeted for revisions incorporating ideas and insights from the program experiences.
-Applicants will be asked to indicate how many students they typically taught personally in their focus course each year.
-When all participants are selected and the number of students each year in focus courses are totaled, the scale of impact from the improvements that faculty implement from their program experiences will be visible.
+In each year's cohort of about 30 participants, that means that about 30 courses are targeted for revisions incorporating ideas and insights from the program experiences.
+Applicants are asked to indicate how many students they typically taught personally in their focus course each year.
+When all participants are selected and the number of students each year in focus courses are totaled, the scale of impact from the improvements that faculty implement from their program experiences is visible and impressive.

 Related Content